Full counting statistics in the sine-Gordon model: Results

 As discussed in Sec. \ref{sec:FCS}, the relevant random variable for the charge can be interpreted as the number of solitons crossing the world-line specified by the angle $\alpha$.
 Consequently, one generally expects any fractal features to vanish once $\alpha > \pi/4$, since no excitation can propagate outside the light cone.
 However, at low temperatures and for reflective values of the coupling, the effective light cone associated with charge transport is typically narrower \cite{2024PhRvB.109p1112M}.
 In such cases, the disappearance of the fractal structure is expected to occur already for $\alpha < \pi/4$.

 Figure \ref{fig:fractal_disappearance} displays $c_2^q$, $c_4^q$ and the maximum of the effective velocity of the last charge-carrying particle (the soliton at reflectionless points and the last magnon at reflective points) as functions of the coupling strength, for two different values of $\alpha$.
 At reflectionless couplings, charge degrees of freedom always propagate at a maximum velocity $1$, whereas for reflective couplings, the speed of charge propagation is reduced.
-When this reduced velocity exceeds $\tan\alpha$, the magnons can propagate over the world-line set by $\alpha$, thereby influencing the charge statistics at the specified parameters and giving rise to the observed fractal behaviour.
+When this reduced velocity exceeds $\tan\alpha$, magnons can propagate along the world line defined by $\alpha$, thereby influencing the charge statistics at these parameters and giving rise to the observed fractal behaviour.
 Conversely, when the magnonic velocities fall below $\tan \alpha$, these excitations cannot reach the world-line, and hence cannot affect the charge statistics.
 In this regime, the cumulants become continuous functions of the coupling strength.